Callanish Standing Stones Visitor Guide

-The site comprises a cross of monoliths around a central circle of 13 stones, with an avenue of a further 19 stones facing northeast.
+The site comprises a cross of monoliths around a central circle of 13 stones, with an avenue of another 19 stones facing northeast.
+Discover this incredible historic attraction on Harris and Lewis with this complete visitor guide.

 Callanish Standing Stones